PCRuniversum/website/index.md

 ## [dpcR](http://github.com/michbur/dpcR)

-dpcR provides tools for analysis, visualisation and simulation of digital PCR experiments including:
+dpcR provides tools for analysis, visualisation and simulation of digital PCR experiments.
+It contains: methods of comparing dPCR reactions, convertion of qPCR experiments to dPCR and spatial randomness tests.

 ### Web services: